SanjanaYasna/holybike/README.md

 Renders with placeholder to display bike rental options by station This is the class for passing in proper local context to different pages to be rendered

+### stations/index.html.erb

+Calls the _rows.html.erb partial to render rows of stations and bikes, and works with show.html.erb to list station and bike info